Massive Outage Highlights Need for Resilient Operating System

 Share

-A massive outage affected multiple businesses worldwide due to a routine application update, highlighting the critical need for a new generation of resilient operating systems like SUSE Linux Enterprise Micro in large-scale deployments.
+A massive outage affected multiple businesses worldwide due to a routine application update, highlighting the critical need for a new generation of resilient operating systems in large-scale deployments.

 Today, we woke up to a massive outage affecting multiple businesses worldwide.
 Airlines, banks, credit card companies, and other industries were impacted.
 Many wonder how a simple maintenance update in one of hundreds of applications left many systems unable to boot, causing business outages and chaos.
 The manual and local fixes required for each affected device mean it could take weeks to recover fully.
-This incident, involving a widespread issue with Windows and CrowdStrike, highlights the critical need for a more resilient operating system for large-scale deployments.
+This incident, involving a widespread issue with a CrowdStrike update affecting Windows operating system, highlights the critical need for a more resilient operating system for large-scale deployments.

 The Root Cause

-The root cause of this disruption was a routine application update that led to systems failing with a Blue Screen of Death (BSOD) every time they rebooted.
+The root cause of this disruption seems to be a routine application update that led to systems failing with a Blue Screen of Death (BSOD) every time they rebooted.
 The affected devices included desktops, servers, terminals, and edge devices, amplifying the recovery challenges due to their dispersed locations and manual resolution.
 Such incidents emphasize the vulnerabilities inherent in traditional operating systems when managing extensive IT infrastructures.

 The Scale Problem